Pitfalls and Outlooks in Using COMET: Problems

 The official installation of the COMET package requires Python 3.8 or above.\footnote{\href{https://github.com/Unbabel/COMET}{github.com/Unbabel/COMET} \texttt{332dfb0} as of Aug 2024.} We demonstrate that neglecting this would lead to unexpected scores because the same COMET checkpoint can produce vastly different scores with previous COMET framework versions that are no longer supported.

 Under several Python versions, executing the following code leads to different COMET package (\texttt{unbabel-comet}) versions being installed.
 Running the framework for translation evaluation will subsequently result in false conclusions as shown in \Cref{tab:versions}'s evaluation on WMT23 tests.
-The direct cause is that the discontinued Python 3.7 supports only up to \texttt{unbabel-comet} 1.1.2.
+The direct cause is that Python 3.7, which has been discontinued, only supports \texttt{unbabel-comet} versions up to 1.1.2.
 Nonetheless, we caution that the underlying factor is the version of \texttt{unbabel-comet} rather than Python.

 \begin{mdframed}[style=mdframedlisting]

 \end{mdframed}